 Lebanon declares Iranian ambassador persona non grata amid Israeli attacks

-Lebanese foreign ministry summons envoy to Iran, citing breaches of diplomatic protocol by Tehran.
+Lebanese Foreign Ministry summons envoy to Iran, citing breaches of diplomatic protocol by Tehran.

 Lebanon has withdrawn accreditation from the Iranian ambassador and declared him persona non grata, demanding his departure from Lebanon by Sunday, the Ministry of Foreign Affairs said on Tuesday.